sgoldenlab/simba/docs/directionality_between_animals.md

 >Note: These aggregate summary statistics are calculated based on all body-parts for each animal.
 If an animal is directing **any** body-part belonging to a specific other animal, then the animal is directing towards that other specific animal.
 For example, even if the animal with the ID *Simon* only has the tail-base of the animal with the ID JJ in the *line of sight* in one frame, the animal with the ID *JJ* is still counted as being in the *line of sight* in of the animal with the ID *Simon* in the aggregate statistics table.

+* **APPEND BOOLEAN TABLES TO FEATURES**: At times, we may want to append the [boolean directionality tables](https://github.com/sgoldenlab/simba/blob/master/misc/boolean_directionaly_example.csv) to our feature inside the `project_folder/csv/features_extracted` directory.
+When we do this, SimBA will identify them as features and use these fields when it comes to creating supervides machine learning classifiers.
+To do this, check the `APPEND BOOLEAN TABLES TO FEATURES` checkbox.

+>Note 1: When this checkbox is checked, the `CREATE BOOLEAN TABLES` checkbox is automatically checked.
+Thus, you **cannot** append the boolean tables to your features without computing the boolean tables.

+>Note 2: For this to work, all files inside the `project_folder/csv/outlier_corrected_movement_location` directory has to have an equivalently named file inside the `project_folder/csv/features_extracted` directory with the same number of rows.
+For examples, he directionality statistics is compututed using the file `project_folder/csv/outlier_corrected_movement_location/Video_1.csv`.
+After it has been computed, it will be appended to the `project_folder/csv/features_extracted/Video_1.csv`.
+If this file does not exist, or contains more or less rows than the `project_folder/csv/outlier_corrected_movement_location/Video_1.csv` file, it cannot be appended.

 Once you filled in your selected output formats, click `RUN`.
 You can follow the progress in the main SimBA terminal.
 The results will be saved in the `project_folder/logs` directory of your SimBA project.